serokell/blog-posts/untyped-lambda-calculus/article.md

 In other words, the applicative order strategy first reduces all of the arguments (from left to right) and then applies the abstraction, while normal order does the inverse.

+Expressions that are not reducible using the chosen evaluation strategy are said to be in the _normal form_.

+If a given term has a normal form under both of these strategies, it is the same for both.
+But the applicative order strategy is strictly weaker than the normal order strategy: some terms that normalize under normal order don't normalize under applicative order.

 #### Reducing abstraction bodies or not

 The two strategies above are free to go inside abstractions to find redexes.